itzwildyyy/webhook-tools/README.md

 # Webhook Tools

-Foobar is a Python program which can spam one or multiple weebhooks on Discord.
+Webhook Tools is a Python program which can spam one or multiple weebhooks on Discord.

 ## Installation